kynx/mezzio-guzzle-cookiejar/README.md

 [![Build Status](https://travis-ci.org/kynx/expressive-guzzle-cookiejar.svg?branch=master)](https://secure.travis-ci.org/kynx/expressive-guzzle-cookiejar)
 [![Coverage Status](https://coveralls.io/repos/github/kynx/expressive-guzzle-cookiejar/badge.svg?branch=master)](https://coveralls.io/github/kynx/expressive-guzzle-cookiejar?branch=master)

-A [Guzzle cookiejar] implementation with [zend-expressive-session] persistence.
+A [Guzzle cookiejar] implementation with [mezzio-session] persistence.

 If your Expressive application uses Guzzle and you need to persist the cookies Guzzle receives between requests to your application, this package is for you.
 It's particularly useful if you are accessing an API endpoint that uses